 Despite those indications and bodies of evidence, including failed outcomes in France, the bupe “fix” is being successfully sold to vulnerable Americans trapped in a worsening opioid epidemic by medical and pharmaceutical industries, government public health entities, mainstream media, and popular writers.
 Promotional articles for example in The Atlantic, Vox, and other sources have heralded, for example that in France, attributable to buprenorphine prescribing and therapeutic use, “Within four years, overdose deaths had declined by 79 percent”.

-That would be significant.
+That would be significant!

-If supported by evidence as likely.
+If supported by evidence.

 Research reviews and assertions – requiring the capacity for critical analysis of research methods, study design and interpretation – by writers popularizing MAT and bupe substitution citing original research and secondary material have failed to avoid promoting unsupported, optimistic conclusions and have ignored evidence that belies the face-value interpretations and conclusions.

 As described and analyzed with links to research, here and here, there is no body of research that supports attributing reduced overdose (OD) deaths in France or elsewhere to opioid substitution (buprenorphine/MAT) programs instead of to the direct, observed results of lethal OD prevention by naloxone made more accessible concurrently with development of bupe/MAT campaigns.

 In the French experience, increasingly widespread use of overdose death-preventing Naloxone kits coincided with the period over which buprenorphine was increasingly prescribed and OD deaths decreased.